 Verify a Timestamp without OriginStamp

-OriginStamp is a timestamp service that uses the Bitcoin Blockchain (and soon other chains) to create tamper-proof data for your data.
-Instead of backing up your data, OriginStamp embeds a cryptographic fingerprint in the blockchain.
-It is de facto impossible to deduce the content of your data from your fingerprint.
-Therefore, the data remains in your company and is not publicly accessible.
+OriginStamp is a timestamping service that uses the Bitcoin Blockchain (and other chains) to create tamper-proof timestamps for your data.
+A timestamp describes the exact moment when the digital fingerprint of your original data is embedded in a blockchain.
+It is computationally infeasible (realistically "impossible") to reconstruct the original data from its digital fingerprint.
+As a result, the original data remains in your company and is not publicly accessible.

 - You need to have the original file

 - You need to have a certificate or the raw proof

 Follow these steps to verify your timestamp independently.

 1. Determine the SHA-256 of your original file

 There are numerous programs and libraries to calculate the

 Simply drag and drop or select your file, to retrieve the